Mon Valley Works–Irvin Plant: History

 The mill was announced on May 22, 1937 and opened in phases starting on March 2, 1938 while being dedicated on December 15, 1938 for U.S. Steel and was constructed by Mesta Machinery.
 U.S. Steel has claimed that construction of the hilltop site required more cubic yards of earth moved (4.4 million cubic yards) than any project other than the Panama Canal.
 The cost of the construction of the facility was estimated at $63 million ($ today).
 It produced its 80 millionth ton of steel in 1981 with a workforce of 4,000 that year.

 In 1943 a Pittsburgh grand jury indicted four Carnegie Illinois foremen for destroying records of steel plating tests conducted at Irvin.

 Texas Governor Rick Perry made a major televised campaign stop at the plant in October 2011.

 In January 2012 a large explosion and fire rocked the plant.

 President Barack Obama visited the plant in January 2014 to launch his program on new retirement accounts, signing the myRA at a televised ceremony at the plant.

 In May 2019 U.S. Steel announced a project to spend $1 billion dollars to build a combined casting and rolling facility.
-The project was cancelled in 2021.
+The project was repurposed in 2021.

+President Donald Trump visited the plant in May 2025 to celebrate the newly announced partnership between U.S. Steel and Nippon Steel.